 Open-Top Light Sheet Microscope

-The Open-Top Light-Sheet (OTLS) microscope is tailored to the needs of pathology practice and will be available to use within NDORMS in Q2 2023.
+The Open-Top Light-Sheet (OTLS) microscope is tailored to the needs of pathology practice and has been installed in the Botnar Research Centre (May 2023).
 The system creates pseudo-H&Es with small-molecule fast-acting nuclear (TO-PRO3) and cytoplasmic (Eosin) fluorescent dyes to aid with prognosis.

 The instrument will mainly be involved in the investigation of features of lethality and non-lethality in prostate cancer tissue at diagnosis, using light sheet three-dimensional (3D) microscopy with ProtecT diagnostic samples (Prostate Testing for Cancer and Treatment – Prostate Cancer UK).